Data Sources and Methods for the Sustainability of Timber Harvest Indicator

-Data for this indicator come from the National Forestry Database (NFD) which is maintained by the Canadian Forest Service of Natural Resources Canada.
-The data contained in the NFD are provided by provincial or territorial resource management organizationsFootnote and federal government departments.
+Wood supply and harvest estimates are drawn from the National Forestry Database (NFD), maintained by the Canadian Forest Service of Natural Resources Canada.
+The data contained in the NFD are provided by provincial and territorial resource management organizationsFootnote and federal government departments.

 3.2 Spatial coverage

 The indicator includes all provinces and territories, with the exception of Nunavut, which is not a National Forestry Database partner.